 Delivering a great picture quality, the Panasonic DP-UB150 supports 4K Ultra HD content and even upscales lower-resolution sources.
-It provides an affordable solution.
+Like most Panasonic Blu-ray players, it provides an affordable solution.

 Panasonic’s new HCX processor brings together years of picture expertise and collaboration with Hollywood studios.
 For vibrant colour and lifelike images, little can get close to this processor’s power.

 Supporting HDR (High Dynamic Range) and HLG formats, you can enjoy improved picture contrast and brightness with compatible TVs.
 The result is a sharp picture with deep blacks, vibrant highlights, and lifelike colours.

 The audio specifications are equally as impressive with built-in decoding for Dolby® Digital, Dolby TrueHD, DTS®, and DTS-HD Master Audio.
 It also supports Dolby Atmos and DTS: X.

 If you enjoy listening to high-resolution audio, you’ll be glad to know the DP-UB150 plays a range of file formats, including AIFF, FLAC, and WMA.

 The front USB port expands the range of files you can enjoy.
 Simply, plug any USB storage drive to play movies or view stored images.
 You can also use the USB port to listen to high-resolution PCM and DSD audio files.

 With 4K networking, you can enjoy your own footage on the big screen in the best possible picture quality.
 4K videos shot in MP4 from your camera or camcorder can be replayed in JPEG data, giving stunning detail and definition to your home movies.